 Instructions

-- Season shrimp with ½ tsp. salt and ¼ tsp. black pepper.
-Heat 1 Tbsp. each of butter and olive oil in a large skillet over medium heat.
-Add shrimp; cook 3 minutes, flip, and cook 1 more minute, until opaque.
-Transfer to a plate and cover to keep warm.
+- Pat shrimp dry with a paper towel, and season evenly with 1/2 tsp. salt and 1/4 tsp. black pepper.Heat 1 Tbsp. each of butter and olive oil in a large skillet over medium.
+Arrange shrimp in skillet, avoiding any overlap; cook 3 minutes, flip, and cook 1 more minute.
+Transfer to a plate and cover to keep warm.(Note: cook shrimp in two separate batches if skillet isn't large enough.)

 - Add remaining 1 Tbsp. each of butter and olive oil to pan.
 Add shallots and garlic; cook 2 to 3 minutes, stirring occasionally, until aromatic.
-Add orzo, stir to coat; cook 1 to 2 minutes, to lightly toast grains.Add broth, remaining ½ tsp. salt and ¾ tsp. cracked black pepper; bring mixture to a boil.
-Reduce to a simmer and cook for 10 to 12 minutes, uncovered, until orzo is al dente and most liquid is absorbed.
-Add spinach; cook 1 to 2 minutes, stirring often, until spinach is wilted.
-(Add an extra splash of broth, if needed.)
-Stir in lemon zest and juice.
+Add orzo, stir to coat; cook 1 to 2 minutes, to lightly toast grains.Add broth, remaining 1/2 tsp. salt and 3/4 tsp. cracked black pepper; bring mixture to a boil.
+Reduce heat, cover, and gently simmer for 10 to 15 minutes, until orzo is al dente and most liquid is absorbed.During the final few minutes, stir in spinach or asparagus.
+Cover and continue cooking until spinach is wilted (or asparagus is tender with still some bite).
+Uncover and stir in lemon zest and juice.

-- Nestle shrimp back into skillet and garnish with fresh parsley and extra cracked black pepper, if desired.*I also love to garnish this dish with sauteed lemon slices, however it's simply for aesthetics.
+- Nestle shrimp back into skillet and garnish with fresh parsley and extra cracked black pepper, if desired.*I also love to garnish this dish with sautéed lemon slices, however it's simply for aesthetics.

 Notes